-ENFORCING THE LAW: The increased oversight will help ensure that local governments are following state law to combat homelessness, including Housing First, meeting commitments in their Housing Elements, and following state law around Fair Housing and the Housing Accountability Act.
+ENFORCING THE LAW: The increased oversight will help verify that local governments are following state law to combat homelessness, including Housing First, meeting commitments in their Housing Elements, and following state law around Fair Housing and the Housing Accountability Act.

-PLANNING FOR MORE HOUSING: The Governor will also work with the Legislature this year to include homelessness in the Regional Housing Needs Allocation (RHNA) process, ensuring that local jurisdictions meaningfully account for the needs of the homeless populations in planning their fair share of housing.
+PLANNING FOR MORE HOUSING: The Governor will also work with the Legislature this year to include homelessness in the Regional Housing Needs Allocation (RHNA) process, requiring local jurisdictions to meaningfully account for the needs of the homeless populations in planning their fair share of housing.

 A MODEL THAT WORKS: Since its inception, the Housing Accountability Unit has worked with, cajoled, and forced local governments to plan for thousands of additional units in their communities.
-The unit has taken nearly 400 accountability actions, including filing multiple lawsuits.
-These efforts, including efforts to implement the Surplus Lands Act, resulted in the development of 20,000 units that otherwise would not have been built.
-Now the state will take a similar approach to produce real results with homelessness dollars.
+The unit has taken over 500 accountability actions, including filing multiple lawsuits.
+These efforts, including efforts to implement the Surplus Lands Act, resulted in the development of at least 7,500 units that otherwise would not have been built.
+The state is now implementing a similar approach to produce real results in the fight against homelessness.